daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/components/services/nodeport.md

 ## NodePort

 Built on top of the ClusterIP type and enables external access via a dedicated port (NodePort) on every cluster node using NAT.
-Fowards requests to the NodePort on every cluster node back to the Service.
+Forwards requests to the NodePort on every cluster node back to the Service.

 NodePorts are between 30,000 and 32,767.
 If not specified, Kubernetes will pick a random port.

+Service uses a random algorithm to balance the load across the Pods matching the labels/selectors specified across multiple nodes without any additional configuration i.e. acts as a built-in load balancer.

 ```yaml
 apiVersion: v1